What does our Helpline do?

 The helpline enables our counsellors to listen to thousands of children throughout the country to help them understand what they feel.
 Listening and helping also makes it possible to involve children and young people in planning their own futures and by recording and publishing their views and wishes to influence the lives of many more who are unable to talk on their own behalf.
 Through the medium of the telephone we gain unique access to the lives and stories children and young people, while providing them with something special – a service that is truly their own.

-The helpline is accessible, 24 hours a day and free from all networks, to children and adults with concerns about children and enables them to contact someone in an emergency situation.
-It allows children to express their concerns and talk about issues directly affecting them.
+The helpline is accessible, 24 hours a day and free from all networks, to children up to the age of 18, as well as adults that have concerns about children, and enables them to contact someone to express their concerns and talk about issues directly affecting them.

 When you are ready to reach out and talk to a counsellor, call us on our 24/7 helpline – 116 (We are free from all networks)